 - Navigate to the Enable end-to-end chat encryption option and verify that the setting is enabled.

-If the setting is disabled, click the status toggle to enable it.
+If the setting is disabled, click the toggle to enable it.
 If a verification dialog displays, choose Turn On to verify the change.

 Chats will display a lock icon above the text box.